 - often Paradise The Garden of Eden.

 a.
-The abode of righteous souls after death; heaven.
+In various religious traditions, the Edenic or heavenly abode of righteous souls after death.

 b.
-An intermediate resting place for righteous souls awaiting the Resurrection.
+According to some forms of Christian belief, an intermediate resting place for righteous souls awaiting the Resurrection.

 “a wall enclosing a garden or orchard,” which is composed of pairi-,